lrahbek/cds-lang-assignments/assignment-1/README.md

   - The meta data is removed
   - The relavtive frequency per 10,000 words of nouns, verbs, adjectives and adverbs are found
   - The number og unique persons, locations and organisations are found
-  - The word frquencies and named enteties are saved in a row in a .csv file, named according to the given subfolder, placed in the ```out``` folder.
+  - The word frequencies and named enteties are saved in a row in a .csv file, named according to the given subfolder, placed in the ```out``` folder.

 The ```plot_features.py``` script does the following:

 - Loads in the .csv files with the extracted features from the ```out``` folder and adds three columns;
   - subfolder: the name of the subfolder, indicating which specific essay prompt the text was written from.
   - term: a, b or c, indicating whether the essay was written in term 1, 2 or 3.